| Hypertrophic Cardiomyopathy (HCM) | |||

 http://www.citizenkat.com/hcm_scan.htm

 Not always are the results black and white as we wish they would be.
 Sometimes they need to see the cat once more and see if an anomaly is "normal" for that cat and not a sign of HCM or another heart issue.
-When diagnosing HCM, the normal wall thickness is 4.5 mm.
+When diagnosing HCM, a normal heart has a wall thickness around 4.5 mm.
 Then, there is a grey area between 4.6 and 6.0mm.
 The cardiologists use their knowledge and other factors (such as size of the cat) as they are looking at the heart to determine the result.
-If the left ventricle wall thickness if over 6.0 mm is has HCM.
+If the left ventricle wall thickness if over 6.0 mm the cat will be diagnosed with HCM.

 EXAMPLES: